Guest Blogger: Recent Attacks on Reproductive Freedom

 This ban passed in the House but still needs to pass the Senate before it takes effect.
 Reach out to your representatives today to stop it in its tracks!

-Kennedy Fields is the 2017-2018 Community Outreach Intern at Planned Parenthood Association of Utah.
+Kennedy Fields is the 2017-2018 Community Outreach Intern at Planned Parenthood Action Council of Utah.
 She is currently studying Gender Studies and History at the University of Utah.